Kurloff cell

-Kurloff cells (also known as Foà-Kurloff cells) were described as mononuclear cells in the peripheral blood and organs of the guinea pig, capybara, paca, agouti and cavie.
+Kurloff cells (also known as Foà-Kurloff cells) are cells in the peripheral blood and organs of the guinea pig, capybara, paca, agouti and cavie.
 The Kurloff cell contains a characteristic proteoglycan-containing inclusion body.
 In the guinea pig, Kurloff cells are more numerous in the adult female than the adult male.
 A marked increase in the number of circulating Kurloff cells is present in the peripheral blood during pregnancy and after estrogen treatment in male and female animals.
 A relatively smaller number of cells take place in immature, non-pregnant, and non-estrogen-treated animals.
 The exact function of Kurloff cells remains unknown, but it has some of the characteristics of both monocytes and lymphocytes.
 In guinea-pigs, it has been proposed that Kurloff cells mainly involve in the function of the immune system, such as acting as a natural killer cell and preventing damage to the trophoblast by maternal defensive cells.
 Also, Kurloff cells present antibody-dependent cytotoxic activity in vitro.